abhiroop43/abhiroop43/README.md

-## Full Stack Web Development 🌐 | Mobile Apps 📱 | ML/DS 🤖
+## Software Engineering Lead ⚜️

-I'm a Software Engineering Lead specializing in full stack, mobile development, and ML/DS.
-I excel in transforming ideas into functional apps, solving complex problems, and contributing to open-source projects.
-Always learning and innovating.
-Let's build something great! 🚀✨
+Seasoned Software Engineering Lead 💻 with a proven track record in leading large-scale microservices projects for major enterprises.
+Expertise in .NET, Spring Boot, Angular, React Native, Go, SQL, and MongoDB.
+Committed to delivering high-quality, scalable solutions that meet the demands of complex business environments.
+Let's build the future together! 🚀